R-MR-Adao/ADAS_SimWorld/README.md

 ### 3rd person perspective

-The 3rd persion perspective around the ego vehicke (bottom-right axes of the GUI) is obtained by rotating each object in the simulation space (including the road) around the ego vehicle.
+The 3rd person perspective around the ego vehicle (bottom-right axes of the GUI) is obtained by rotating each object in the simulation space (including the road) around the ego vehicle.
 Hence, the ego vehicle itself is represented (in red) as a stationary object at position $(0,0)$, while every other object is rotated about the $Z$ axis by the angle $\theta_\mathrm{ego}(t)$, the orientation of the ego vehicle at time $t$, relative to the $X$ axis.
 $\theta_\mathrm{ego}(t)$ can be calculated analogously to $\theta_l(t)$.
 Considering that the ego vehicle moves directly along the road function ( $w_\mathrm{ego} = 0$ ), then we can express it as